 6. Ottawa Dog Rescue

-They rescue dogs, regardless of breed type, in the Ottawa region who are in abusive or neglected situations or are at risk of getting euthanized at area shelters.
+They rescue dogs, regardless of breed type, in the Ottawa region that are abused or neglected or that are at risk of getting euthanized at area shelters.

-They also care for dogs whose owners can’t take care of them anymore through an owner-surrender program.
-They provide care for these rescued dogs through a network of foster families until they find them a permanent family.
+The shelter also cares for dogs whose owners can’t take care of them anymore through an owner-surrender program.
+This is done through a network of foster families until they find them a permanent home.

-Their adoption process includes veterinary and personal reference checks, home visits, and adoption contracts.
-The organization also educates and promotes canine health, the need for spaying and neutering, and the importance of how to help prevent animal cruelty.
+The Ottowa Dog Rescue adoption process includes veterinary and personal reference checks, home visits, and adoption contracts.
+The organization also educates the public and adopters about canine health, the need for spaying and neutering, and the importance of preventing animal cruelty.

 Ottawa Dog Rescue Details